jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Sophia slapped the newspaper from her boy’s hand.
 He didn’t let go.
 She slapped again, and again and again.
 Each slap hurt more than a dozen whips on his scarred back.

 She slapped, and slapped, and slapped, and slapped.
-She will not do evil.
-Sophia was clicked by society’s rule book.
-Now she was a demon protector of vile racism to justify human slavery.
+Sophia was told society's rule book and it "clicked" for.
+Now she knows what evil is and she will not do it.
+Sophia then and there became a demon protector of vile racism to justify human slavery.

 Frederick’s world shutdown again.
 The one white person ignorant enough to treat him like a person, was now an educated convert to the rules that put him into chains.
 Physical chains if needed, but evil prefers mental chains of ignorance; they stay on so much easier.

-Weeks later Frederick was in despair.
+Weeks later Frederick was still in despair.
 His daily routine was the same.
 Yet, working under demonic masters is just different.
 He didn’t dance to the store, he didn’t whisk to do his chores, and he never saw Sophia smile again.
 Demons are always on guard.

 One day while doing his chores, Frederick saw a newspaper, the avenue to knowledge whose path Frederick was once on.
 He looked at the markings, saw some words he knew, and one word he didn’t.
 Yet he still stared at it.
 Why?

 The answer slapped him harder than the demon ever did, he read the words "The Free States in the North".
 He heard the word freedom before, but he didn’t know freedom was a real place.

 A shockwave went through him when he realized if slavery was a place, then so must freedom be a place too.
-Frederick realized he could break chains.
+Frederick realized he could break chains!
 Because ignorance was always his demon, and knowledge was always his angel.
 And he fought ignorance, and received knowledge, whenever he read.

 So, Frederick taught himself to read.
 He practiced with ignorant white kids on the streets.
 He practiced reading items at the grocery store.
 He practiced on every street sign.
 And he practiced every time he was at the Baltimore dock; the dock I said, you know the place, where ships will take you anywhere in the world.
 If you can read the schedule.